-Officers - During 2017/18 an officer declared a pecuniary interest regarding a payment of £0.063m (£0.188m in 2016/17) made by the Authority to a regional body with an interest in learning and education (Northern Grid for Learning).
+Officers - no related party transactions for 2018/19, payment of £0.063m in 2017/18 made by the Authority to a regional body with an interest in learning and education (Northern Grid for Learning).

 Other public bodies - The Authority has a pooled budget arrangement with North Tyneside Clinical Commissioning Group.
 Details are outlined in Note 37.